Heritage Walk of Old Delhi: An Insider’s DIY Tour

 disclaimer

-Even though Old Delhi has a reputation for being chaotic, it’s still easy to do a self-guided heritage walk.
 This do it yourself tour will take you to the most important sites, some excellent spots for street food, and let you explore a few lesser known gems in Old Delhi.
-I live in Delhi and have visited Old Delhi many, many times!
-These are my top tips and insider’s suggestions.

 Here’s what you’ll do on your heritage walk of Old Delhi:

-• tour a world heritage UNESCO site
+• Tour a world heritage UNESCO site

-• see two of Delhi’s most historic and iconic religious buildings
+• See two of Delhi’s most historic and iconic religious buildings

-• walk up the most famous street in Delhi
+• Walk up the most famous street in Delhi

-• browse the oldest specialty markets in Delhi
+• Browse the oldest specialty markets in Delhi

-• sample incredible street food
+• Sample incredible street food

-Heritage Walk of Old Delh
+Heritage Walk of Old Delhi

 Old Delhi is a historic treasure, and you’re about to see why it’s on the UNESCO tentative list as a world heritage city.
 It’s actually the 7th historic city of Delhi, called Shahjahanabad, after emperor Shah Jahan.

 A good meeting point or place to start from is Gate 2 of the Jama Masjid metro station.
 It’s well marked, everyone can find it, and it’s less than a 5 minute walk from your first stop.
-Using the Delhi metro is easy and cheap.
-I highly recommend it for getting around the city.
-Walk toward Jama Masjid.

 2. Jama Masjid: Delhi’s Largest Mosque